DevelopersCommunity/cmake-lua/README.md

 ## Build

-Use the following commands to generate the installation package in both ZIP and MSI formats:
+Use the following commands to generate a ZIP package with Lua and LuaRocks:

 ```powershell
 cmake -B build -G Ninja -D CMAKE_BUILD_TYPE=RelWithDebInfo